backdrop-contrib/webform_localization/README.txt

 You can choose two different ways to manage localization that cover this
 scenarios:

-A) If you want to keep a single webform across all nodes in a translation set:
+A) If you want to keep a single webform across all nodes in a translation set or you are using field translation:
 Use i18n_string integration to translate webform strings.
 This module expose webform properties, components and emails strings through the i18n module.
-All submissions results are related to the original node only.
+All submissions results are related to the source node only.
 (You have a "localization by string translation" fieldset in the form settings to enable this)